PraveenGPTrueReach/safe-lanes-docs/L3-Low Level Design-Configuration Manual for Back-End.md

 ### 5.1 Database Integration

 - Ensure MySQL is running and accessible on the configured DB_HOST and DB_PORT.
-- For offline vessel scenarios, the local MySQL server must start at system boot.
+- For autonomous vessel scenarios, the local MySQL server must start at system boot.
 - On the office side, regular backups to a central backup system are recommended.

 ### 5.3 Identity Service